httpie/cli/.github/ISSUE_TEMPLATE/feature_request.md

 E.g. “I'm always frustrated when [...]”, “I’m trying to do […] so that […]”.

-**Provide any additional information, screenshots or code examples below**
+**Provide any additional information, screenshots or code examples below:**